Yosshy-123/KAeRU-Log/.github/README.en.md

 | `standalone` | ❌ | ❌ | A server that uses neither `Redis` nor `Cloudflare Workers`. |
 | `redis-only` | ❌ | ✅ | A server that uses `Redis` but not `Cloudflare Workers`. |

-* The `server.js` in the root directory is used in the production environment, configured to utilize `Cloudflare Workers` and `Redis`.
+* The production environment uses the root `server.js` and the configuration utilizes `Cloudflare Workers` and `Redis` as standard.
-* `standalone` and `redis-only` are useful for testing and debugging purposes with fewer dependencies.
+* For testing or debugging purposes with fewer dependencies, using `standalone` or `redis-only` is convenient.
 * In all cases, execute from the root directory.

 ---